From cakes to creative districts: 8 cool facts about Slovenia

 2. It has a mix of cultural influences

-Slovenia offers a taste of Eastern Europe without straying far from the Mediterranean coast.
-It was part of Yugoslavia until gaining independence in 1991, and became the first former communist country to adopt the Euro in 2007.
-In Ljubljana, you can still see remnants of its communist past in the concrete apartment blocks and public squares, but on the whole, the vibe is more sipping-espresso-in-the-sunshine.
+Slovenia offers a taste of eastern Europe with a modern Mediterranean sensibility.
+It was part of the Yugoslavia until gaining independence in 1991 and became the first former Communist country to adopt the Euro in 2007.
+In Ljubljana, you can still see remnants of its Communist past in the concrete apartment blocks and public squares, but on the whole, the vibe is more espresso-sipping-in-the-sunshine.

 3. The foodie scene is strong